academe/Omnipay-Wirecard/README.md

 $request = $gateway->recurPurchase([
     'amount' => 3.10,
     'currency' => 'GBP',
-    'description' => 'A recuring payment',
+    'description' => 'A recurring payment',
     'sourceOrderNumber' => $originalTransactionReference,
 ]);

 $response = $request->send();

-// The order reference is needed to capture the pament if just authorizing.
+// The order reference is needed to capture the payment if just authorizing.
 $new_order_number = $response->getOrderReference();
 ```